kouzapo/QFiPy/README.md

 # QFiPy
 Portfolio optimization package in Python.
+It is based upon the Markowitz Modern Portfolio Theory and uses numerical methods to optimize the performance of the portfolios given historical data.

 ## Getting Started
 There are several step you should follow before using the repository.